 If you live in an area with low or moderate flood risk, you are 5 times more likely to experience flood than a fire in your home over the next 30 years.
 NFIP Preferred Risk Policy (PRP) offers lower-cost protection for homes and apartments in areas of low to moderate flood risk at an average cost of approximately $395 per year.

-Flood maps are changing as the assessment of flood risks changes due to community development, aging flood control structures, natural changes to topography, and better technology.
-The National Flood Insurance Program (NFIP) wants to ease the transition for property owners, who have been newly mapped into a high-risk flood zone, and the mandatory flood insurance purchase requirements that go along with map changes.
-If your property was newly mapped into a high-risk flood zone on or after October 1, 2008, you may be eligible for the lower-cost Preferred Risk Policy for up to 2 years after the latter of the 2 following dates:
+Additionally, flood maps are changing and the National Flood Insurance Program (NFIP) wants to ease the transition for property owners who have been newly mapped into a high-risk flood zone and are dealing with the mandatory flood insurance purchase requirements.
+If your property was newly mapped into a high-risk flood zone on or after October 1, 2008, you may be eligible for the lower-cost PRP for up to two years after the latter of the two following dates:

 The effective date of the map revision

 Property owners of buildings that have been newly mapped into high-risk flood zones (e.g., labeled with A, AE, AO, AH or V, or VE on the flood maps) due to a map revision on or after October 1, 2008, and before January 1, 2011, are eligible to receive a PRP for two policy years effective between January 1, 2011 and December 31, 2012.
 On the third year, they may then be eligible for additional savings through grandfathering.